noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA2/English Year 12 FA2 Draft 2.md

 Under new reforms that came into effect in October last year many changes to the "support-needs assessment tool", intended to determine the severity of individuals disability and extent of care they required, have caused significant distress among disabled individuals and caregivers alike.

-one woman received a request in the mail from the National Disability Insurance Scheme (NDIA) which asked her to prove that she was still eligible for support she was receiving for her chronic and permanent illnesses within 28 days, or risk having her supposedly "lifelong" plan revoked.
+one woman received a request in the mail from the NDIS which asked her to prove that she was still eligible for support she was receiving for her chronic and permanent illnesses within 28 days, or risk having her supposedly "lifelong" plan revoked.

-Despite the urgency and pressure the NDIA was willing to put her under, they seemed much less willing to reveal exactly what information they required.
+Despite the urgency and pressure the NDIS was willing to put her under, they seemed much less willing to reveal exactly what information they required.
 She revealed in an interview, "They would not give me a definite answer"

 The guardian details that one man was put under review, not because there was doubt regarding the degree of their disability, but simply because the NDIA did not have a digital copy of his ID. https://www.theguardian.com/australia-news/2025/jan/27/comedy-of-errors-ndis-reform-leaves-disabled-australians-fearing-what-comes-next